NotGate/layout/index.md

 I compared my layout to Colemak, Colemak DH, and MTGAP on the layout analyzer using ergo thumbshift variants for everything.
 A couple swaps gets the score to 76.
 I typically beat MTGAP by 1+ points and DH by 2+ points.
 Layouts like QWERTY score up to 30 points lower than these, so we're still very much in the realm of diminishing returns.
 ![Image](https://i.imgur.com/dPZIob0.png)

-The scores on layout analyzers don't mean everything, and I came across quite a few aspects of them that I disgreed with.
-However, the metrics of SFB and distance are much more objective (if they're calculated correctly) and ISRT has lower than any other layout I could find in both of those metics:
+The scores on layout analyzers don't mean everything, and I came across quite a few aspects of them that I disagreed with.
+However, the metrics of SFB and distance are much more objective (if they're calculated correctly) and ISRT has lower than any other layout I could find in both of those metrics:
 ![Image](https://i.imgur.com/HQkDF6B.png)
 ![Image](https://i.imgur.com/4Syztbn.png)